 Case in point: 38% of executives have already implemented a customer payment portal, and 35% have implemented a collaborative payment portal.
 Meanwhile, nearly half have implemented automation technologies for accepting multiple forms of payment and sending electronic invoices, at 45% and 44% respectively.

-Luckily (and despite the limited progress made to date), CFOs do recognize the value of payment portals, and are actively re-imaging the impact they can have on their invoice to cash cycles.
+Luckily (and despite the limited progress made to date), CFOs do recognize the value of online payment portals and are actively re-imaging the impact they can have on their invoice to cash cycles.